hynrbf/mairobot-docs/MaiRobot.md

 - Prompt: “Mai Robot can you download movie?” \
 Response: I am not able to do that now.

-- Prompt: “Mai Robot can you download movie?” \
-Response: I am not able to do that now.

 - Prompt: “Mai Robot can you play basketball?” \
 Response: I am not able to do that now.